 If feeding is part of that strategy, then it doesn’t matter to them if there’s actual food coming their way.
 It’s the sucking motion, the feel of mom next to them, the familiarity of the situation, that helps them to get to sleep, and they can get very dependent on it.

 Every baby is different, and some may actually still be getting hungry enough during the night to need a feed.
 With that in mind, there are a few indicators that can help let you know if those nighttime wake ups are the result of hunger or a lack of independent sleep skills.
+As a pediatric sleep specialist, I urge you to ask yourself these questions:

 • Does baby only take a small amount when they feed in the night?